Collective cluster nucleation dynamics in quantum magnets

-In our experiments, we study collective cluster formation in two-dimensional Ising systems, realized in atomic arrays with strong van der Waals interactions between Rydberg atoms.
-While the majority of experiments on this platform use the Rydberg blockade~\cite{browaeys2020-cg} for implementing many-body spin models, we utilize an anti-blockade, where Rydberg atoms facilitate the excitation of nearby atoms~\cite{ates2007-cg}.
-In this setting, strong spin-motion coupling demands exquisite control over the atomic positions to implement unitary dynamics within the many-atom pseudo spin-1/2 subspace formed by the atomic ground and one Rydberg state~\cite{li2013-cg, marcuzzi2017-cg, schlegel2025-cg}.
-Indeed, coherent dynamics has recently been demonstrated, and quantum many-body scars and kinetically constrained dynamics in one-dimensional arrays have been studied~\cite{zhao2025-cg, datla2025-cg}.
+In our experiments, we study collective cluster formation in two-dimensional square-lattice Ising systems, realized in atomic arrays with strong van der Waals interactions between Rydberg atoms.
+While the majority of experiments on this platform use the Rydberg blockade for implementing many-body spin models~\cite{browaeys2020-cg}, we rely on an anti-blockade, in which Rydberg atoms facilitate the excitation of nearby atoms~\cite{ates2007-cg}.
+In this parameter regime, spin-motion coupling demands exquisite control over the atomic positions to implement unitary dynamics within the many-atom pseudo spin-1/2 subspace formed by the atomic ground and one Rydberg state~\cite{li2013-cg, marcuzzi2017-cg, schlegel2025-cg}.
+Indeed, coherent dynamics have recently been demonstrated, and quantum many-body scars and kinetically constrained dynamics in one-dimensional arrays have been studied~\cite{zhao2025-cg, datla2025-cg}.
 Earlier experiments explored Rydberg facilitation in continuum systems, where dissipation played a major role~\cite{schempp2014-cg,malossi2014-cg, urvoy2015-cg, helmrich2020-cg, brady2023-cg}.
-Our system is initially at zero temperature in the pseudo-spin sector, and dissipation has little effect on the fast timescales on which we study the collective dynamics.
+In contrast, our system is initially at zero temperature in the pseudo-spin sector, and dissipation has little effect on the fast timescales on which we study the collective dynamics.
 With the experiments reported here, we demonstrate that facilitated Rydberg dynamics can be coherently controlled in large two-dimensional arrays.
 This paves the way to study a wide range of new phenomena on these versatile quantum simulators, including exotic equilibrium quantum states~\cite{zhang2024-cg}, dynamics of collective spin-clusters~\cite{pavesic2025-cga}, thermalization in strongly constrained systems~\cite{everest2016-cg, balducci2022-cg}, and equilibration in glassy systems~\cite{pancotti2020-cg}.